hiyaleejohnson/jekyll-now/_posts/2022-1-11-ctf-exhibit-solution.md

 #### Aside
 Disappointingly very few of the CTF players contacted me to be pleased with themselves for spotting that the named users are all the real names of celebrities </shakes head sadly>.

-*And yes, I know I spelt Farrokh wrong*
+*And yes, I know I spelt Farrokh wrong!
+C'est la vie.*

 ### Thank You
 Thank you for the music "Cumbia de los Barrios" [El Hijo de la Cumbia](https://freemusicarchive.org/music/El_Hijo_de_la_Cumbia/Freestyle_de_Ritmos/6_Cumbia_De_Los_Barrios).